ggbaker/personalSite/content/home/courses.md

   extensions = ["hardLineBreak"]
 +++

-I am currently the Business Learning Center TA assigned to Professor Gwyn Pauley's Economics 101 Course.
+I am currently a project assistent for Professor Lones Smith.
+If you're looking for my past course materials, they can be found [here]({{< relref "teaching/past.md" >}}).

 In the past, I've been a TA for the following courses: